The answer to this question is “Yes”.

-The structure of the arrangement can be influenced by numerous factors, including taxation considerations.
-The most common, and the one preferred by the writer, is “co-ownership” [as distinct from “partnership” or “unit trust”], with a clear distinction in the Co-owners Agreement between the ownership of the horse and the scheme property, considering such arrangements to be more flexible and accommodating of the varying and often changing needs of the individual members.
+The structure of the arrangements can be influenced by numerous factors, including taxation considerations.
+The most common is “co-ownership” [as distinct from “partnership” or “unit trust”], with a clear distinction in the Owners Agreement between the ownership of the horse and the scheme property, considering such arrangements to be more flexible and accommodating of the varying and often changing needs of the individual members.

-“Co-ownership” arrangements are typically contract-based “enterprise” schemes, with the ownership of the horse divided into a specified number of interests owned by up to 20 members in the normal course but up to 50 is permitted under the ASIC Instrument, as “tenants-in-common”, subject to the Co-owners Agreement.
+“Co-ownership” arrangements are the most commo form of racehorse ownership involving multiple parties, with the ownership interests held proportionately by up to 20 members in the normal course, and up to 50 in the case of schemes that are eligible for the relief afforded by the ASIC Instrument, as “tenants-in-common”, subject to the Owners Agreement or deed.

 - The nature of the “rights (interests) to benefits” produced by the scheme

 The definition of a managed investment scheme recognises that the benefits may be either financial benefits, or benefits consisting of rights or interests in property.
-It is not essential for a horse racing scheme to constitute a managed investment scheme that the motivation of the individual members to participate in the scheme is to derive a financial benefit.
-In fact, there is no necessary relationship between the speculative nature of the scheme (and low probability of a financial return) and the ownership arrangement satisfying the definition.
+It is not a prerequisite for a horse racing scheme to satisfy the definition of a managed investment scheme that the motivation of the individual members to participate in the scheme is to derive a financial benefit.
+In fact, there is no necessary relationship between the speculative nature of the scheme (and low probability of a financial return) and the arrangements satisfying the definition.